 5) How to Change the Strings of the Instrument

-This one is self-explanatory, and while it’s not the most important thing in the world, these little functionalities of dealing with the maintenance of the instrument will be crucial later on.
+This one is self-explanatory, and while it’s not the most important thing in the world, little functionalities of dealing with the maintenance of the instrument will be crucial later on.
 Changing the strings on the guitar is a thing that, for whatever reason, a lot of guitar players don’t do.

-8) The 7 Chords of the Major Scale
+7) The 7 Chords of the C Major Scale

 These are the building blocks in western music theory, however, while music theory should be put on hold during the beginning stages, knowing how to play all the chords of the major scale is a great starting point for learning how to play the instrument.